jerinisready/django-oscar-catalogue/README.rst

 LICENSE
 ````````
-Oscar is released under the permissive New BSD license (see summary).
+Django - Oscar is released under the permissive New BSD license (see summary).

+The basic copy of this project is forked from https://github.com/django-oscar/django-oscar/ and is liable to follow its license.

-LICENSE is added in the "LICENSE" file.
+from LICENSE is added in the "LICENSE" file.

 Contributors